Nitin Pradhan

-Prior to joining DOT, Pradhan was an IT Executive at Fairfax County Public Schools (FCPS), the 12th largest school district in the USA.
-Earlier, Pradhan was the Managing Director of Virginia’s Center for Innovative Technology (CIT).
+Prior to joining DOT, Pradhan was an IT executive at Fairfax County Public Schools (FCPS), the 12th largest school district in the United States.
+Earlier, Pradhan was the managing director of Virginia's Center for Innovative Technology (CIT).
 He was also the co-founder and former CEO of a wireless startup.

 Early life and education

 Born and brought up in Pune, India, Pradhan attended Loyola High School (Pune).
-After high school, Pradhan attended the Faculty of Technology and Engineering, Maharaja Sayajirao University of Baroda (MSU), India where he completed his bachelor's degree in engineering.
-He followed this degree with master's in marketing management from Institute of Management Development and Research, Pune, India.
-Pradhan came to Washington, DC on a graduate fellowship from the Kogod School of Business at The American University (AU), to study for his second master's degree in accounting.
+After high school, Pradhan attended the Faculty of Technology and Engineering, Maharaja Sayajirao University of Baroda (MSU), India, where he completed his bachelor's degree in engineering.
+He followed this degree with master's in marketing management from the Institute of Management Development and Research, Pune, India.
+Pradhan came to Washington, DC, on a graduate fellowship from the Kogod School of Business at the American University (AU), to study for his second master's degree in accounting.

 IT philosophy

-Pradhan’s IT philosophy focuses on people first, innovation, agility and driving business value.
+Pradhan's IT philosophy focuses on people first, innovation, agility and driving business value.
 He believes that technology is first about people.
-Technology based Innovation is his second theme.
+Technology-based innovation is his second theme.
 He believes that chief information officers (CIOs) have a dual role to play as chief innovation officers.
-This aspect focuses on creating an innovation life cycle within organizations consisting of ideation and crowd sourcing tools like DOT’s IdeaHub, a process for selection of best ideas, a cloud based agility platform for quick deployment of “apps” that drive business value, an Amazon.com-like IT business catalogue, with a one-stop shop for basic, premium, and fee-for-service IT offerings, and an IT Vital Signs dashboard that measures progress.
+This aspect focuses on creating an innovation life cycle within organizations consisting of ideation and crowd sourcing tools like DOT's IdeaHub, a process for selection of best ideas, a cloud based agility platform for quick deployment of "apps" that drive business value, an Amazon.com-like IT business catalogue, with a one-stop shop for basic, premium, and fee-for-service IT offerings, and an IT Vital Signs dashboard that measures progress.

-Finally, he has promoted the concept of new IT—IT 2.0, as he calls it, is based on immediately providing significant public value and business value, and Everything as a Service (EAAS).
+Finally, he has promoted the concept of new IT—IT 2.0, as he calls it, is based on immediately providing significant public value and business value, and everything as a service (EAAS).

-He is a strong proponent of using technology to deliver business results, for example; using emerging innovations like Intelligent Transportation Systems and DOT’s Connected Vehicles Program designed to leverage vehicle-to-vehicle (V2V), driverless cars, and vehicle-to-infrastructure (V2I) wireless communication in order to make driving safer by making cars, trucks, buses and other vehicles aware of the vehicles around them, even if the drivers aren't.
+He is a strong proponent of using technology to deliver business results, for example; using emerging innovations like intelligent transportation systems and DOT's Connected Vehicles Program designed to leverage vehicle-to-vehicle (V2V), driverless cars, and vehicle-to-infrastructure (V2I) wireless communication in order to make driving safer by making cars, trucks, buses and other vehicles aware of the vehicles around them, even if the drivers aren't.

 Career

-Pre Obama Administration Career
+Pre Obama administration career

 Pradhan also supported initiatives launched in the DC metro region in the mid-nineties; including Potomac Knowledge Way and Netpreneur, established by the Morino Institute, and the creation and expansion of the Northern Virginia Technology Council (NVTC) a membership and trade association for the technology community in Northern Virginia, now the largest technology council in the nation, currently serving about 1,000 organizations.
 After CIT, Pradhan co-founded a wireless startup and was the CEO in early 2000.